jfnavarro/st_analysis/README.md

     python setup.py install

 A bunch of scripts will then be available in your system.
+Note that you can always type name_script.py --help to get more information about how the script works.

 ## Conversion tools